CS3450-Group9/Dans-AutoBarn/docs/useCases/README.md

 ![Use case diagram 6](figs/UseCase6.png)

-### Participating Actor
+### Participating Actors:
-- Actor
+- Customer

 ### Entry conditions:
-- Condition
+- Customer wants to cancel rental
+- Customer has one or more rentals to cancel

 ### Exit conditions:
-- Condition
+- Customer cancels rental(s)
+- Customer has one less active rental

 ### Event flow:
-- Flow items
+1. Customer logs into website
+2. Customer goes to rental cancelling page
+3. System queries database on the customer's active rentals
+4. Customer selects one or more rentals to cancel
+5. System updates database and displays cancellation confirmation

 ## Use Case 7

-> Account creation/modification/deletion
+> Account creation

 ![Use case diagram 7](figs/UseCase7.png)

-### Participating Actor
+### Participating Actors:
+- Customer
+- Till operator
+- Manager
-- Actor
+- Any other employees

 ### Entry conditions:
-- Condition
+- Some user needs to create an account

 ### Exit conditions:
-- Condition
+- User has created an account
+- User info has been entered into database

 ### Event flow:
-- Flow items
+1. User goes to login page
+2. User enters personal information
+3. User creates username and password
+4. System checks if username and password are valid
+5. System adds personal info, username, and password to database
+6. User is able to login

 ## Use Case 8

-> Some other use case here
+> Account modification

 ![Use case diagram 8](figs/UseCase8.png)

-### Participating Actor
+### Participating Actors:
+- Manager
-- Actor
+- User

 ### Entry conditions:
-- Condition
+- Manager needs to update an account to employee account

 ### Exit conditions:
-- Condition
+- Regular user account is updated to employee account

 ### Event flow:
-- Flow items
+1. Manager logs into manager account
+2. Manager goes to employee roster page and creates a random employee code
+3. Employee logs into account
+4. User goes to page to enter employee code
+5. System checks code against manager-created one
+6. System converts user account to employee account